 Younger kids will love singing their favorite songs with the family.
 But if you can’t stomach the thought of 30 miles of “If You’re Happy and You Know It” or even the latest Disney theme song they love, put together your own fun, kid-safe playlist ahead of the trip that will keep everyone in the family happy.

 If they’re set on listening to their own music, consider headphones – just look for a set that has limits on how loud your kid can crank it up.

 Put Your Focus on the Kids

-Giving kids the chance to have a little bit of control can help keep crankiness at bay.
-Let them pick their snack, which radio station you’ll listen to or where you’ll eat.
+Giving kids the chance to have a little control can help keep crankiness at bay.
+Let them pick their snack, which radio station you’ll listen to, or where you’ll eat.

 When kids can make some of their own choices, they’re less likely to engage you in a power struggle.

 14. Don’t Forget the Best Way to Keep Kids Happy on a Long Journey…

 Set aside time each day for some one-on-one attention for each of your children.
 If your vehicle allows, sit next to them for a stretch of the trip and read books or do puzzles.

 Find time at the hotel or after a lunch break.
 When kids get consistent positive attention, they are less likely to act out in negative ways, like hitting their brother or tossing their water bottle out the window.